intel/intel-device-plugins-for-kubernetes/cmd/iaa_plugin/README.md

 ```

 The provisioning [script](https://github.com/intel/intel-device-plugins-for-kubernetes/blob/main/demo/idxd-init.sh) and [template](https://github.com/intel/intel-device-plugins-for-kubernetes/blob/main/demo/iaa.conf) are available for customization.

-### Deploy with initcontainer and provisioning config in the ConfigMap

 The provisioning config can be optionally stored in the ProvisioningConfig configMap which is then passed to initcontainer through the volume mount.